-Neuropathy can be controlled and treated properly if you stay healthy, exercise, and eat right.
+Neuropathy can be controlled and properly treated by staying healthy, exercising and eating right.

-1) The first home remedy sounds extremely simple; walk it out.
-You’ll need to get moving to get any benefits to affect your legs, and even if it's just for a few minutes a day the positive gains will start to occur.
-Walking and running increases the blood flow to the legs, which affects the nerves in positive ways.
-This flow and expansion of the blood vessels in the feet are like gas and oil to a car engine!
-Even just a short amount of time can soon be extended as you become healthier.
+1) The first home remedy sounds extremely simple; go for a walk.
+You need to get moving to get any benefits for your legs, and even if it's just for a few minutes a day, the positive benefits will begin to occur.
+Walking and running increases blood flow to the legs, which has a positive effect on the nerves.
+This flow and expansion of the blood vessels in the feet is like gas and oil in a car engine!
+Even a short period of time can soon be extended as you become healthier.

-2) The second thing you’ll want to do is make sure to keep an eye out on your feet.
-You might not have the best reflexes and feelings down there at the moment, so it's a really good idea to check things out down there both visually and with your hands.
-Give yourself a rub occasionally and also make sure to wear soft socks and comfortable shoes.
-It's never a bad idea to see a podiatrist regularly to make sure everything is always in order.
-Another great idea is to take a bath.
-The warmer the water the better.
-Heat increases blood flow (see a pattern here?) which is something you want when you're trying to regenerate and reinvigorate nerves in your feet and toes.
-What you shouldn’t do is drink a lot of alcohol.
-Alcohol is basically poison, and in this case, it does another number on your feet because it also dehydrates you.
-We recommend cutting out all alcohol form your diet if you want to put a stop to nerve pain.
-It's just a smart thing to do.
+2) The second thing you want to do is make sure you're keeping an eye on your feet.
+You may not have the best reflexes and sensation down there right now, so it's a really good idea to check things out down there both visually and with your hands.
+Rub yourself from time to time and make sure you wear soft socks and comfortable shoes.
+It's never a bad idea to see a podiatrist on a regular basis to make sure everything is in order.
+Another good idea is to take a bath.
+The warmer the water, the better.
+Heat increases blood flow (see a pattern here?), which is something you want when you're trying to regenerate and revitalize the nerves in your feet and toes.
+What you don't want to do is drink a lot of alcohol.
+Alcohol is basically poison, and in this case it does another number on your feet because it also dehydrates you.
+We recommend eliminating all alcohol from your diet if you want to put a stop to nerve pain.
+It's just the smart thing to do.

-Give yourself a rub occasionally and also make sure to wear soft socks and comfortable shoes.
+Rub yourself from time to time and be sure to wear soft socks and comfortable shoes.

-3) Another really good idea sounds simple, but sometimes can be very tough; make sure you get enough sleep!
-If you get eight hours a day, your giving your body eight hours to regenerate nerve endings and rehabilitate blood vessels.
+3) Another really good idea that sounds simple, but can sometimes be very difficult, is to make sure you get enough sleep!
+If you get eight hours a day, you are giving your body eight hours to regenerate nerve endings and rehabilitate blood vessels.
 Just do the smart thing and get your rest!
-If you don't lounge around in your bed all day (we know who you are) you'll fall asleep sooner and easier if you use your bed just for sleeping.
-If you’re getting pain, whether before bed or during the day, you can try over-the-counter numbing cream or stronger ones from your doctor.
+If you don't lounge around in your bed all day (we know who you are), you'll fall asleep faster and easier if you use your bed just for sleeping.
+If you have pain, either before bed or during the day, you can try over-the-counter numbing creams or stronger ones from your doctor.
 There's also this stuff called capsaicin cream that doesn't numb your body; it actually does the opposite.
-Capsaicin cream burns and even sort of hurts at first, but it ‘wakes up’ your nerves and increases blood flow (that again!) so it's a good idea to try out at home.
+Capsaicin cream burns and even kind of hurts at first, but it “wakes up” your nerves and increases blood flow (that again!), so it's a good idea to try at home.

-4) A lot of neuropathy sufferers have reported great results with rubbing ointments and oils.
-Not only does the rubbing action increase blood flow and make sure your feet aren’t getting injured, the oils themselves sometimes have restorative effects within their ingredients.
-Even things like lavender oil, which doesn't really have any specific use towards the treatment of neuropathy, can help if it gets the patient rubbing their feet and their mind off the pain.
+4) Many neuropathy sufferers have reported great results with rubbing ointments and oils.
+Not only does the rubbing action increase blood flow and ensure that your feet don't get injured, but the oils themselves sometimes have restorative effects within their ingredients.
+Even things like lavender oil, which doesn't really have a specific use in the treatment of neuropathy, can help if it gets the patient to rub their feet and take their mind off the pain.

-5) Finally, meditation and external factors like having someone there to help out can really push the healing process farther.
-This is because mental things often go hand in hand with physical ones, and if you feel good lots of times you're also healthy as well!
-So don't overlook the very important parts of keeping up with friends and family if it makes you happy, and read a book you like or see a movie you enjoy after your therapy and recovery sessions.
+5) Finally, meditation and external factors like having someone to help you can really help the healing process.
+This is because mental things often go hand in hand with physical things, and if you feel good a lot, you're healthy!
+So don't overlook the very important parts of keeping up with friends and family if it makes you happy, and read a book you like or watch a movie you enjoy after your therapy and recovery sessions.